AlphaPiece/libraries-under-sea/ef/README.md

 ## [Splay Trees](https://github.com/AlphaPiece/libraries-under-sea/tree/master/ef/src/sptree)

-A splay tree is a self-balancing binary search tree with the additional property that recently accessed elements are quick to access again.
+The splay tree is a self-balancing binary search tree with the additional property that recently accessed elements are quick to access again.
 It performs basic operations such as insertion, look-up and removal in O(log n) amortized time.

 *Can we do better than AVL or Red-Black trees in practical situations?*